Graduate Diploma in Genomics and Health

 This curriculum is based on the genetic knowledge requirements of the Human Genetics Society of Australasia (HGSA Board of Censors for Genetic Counselling, which governs the certification of genetic counsellors in Australia.
 The course will be delivered via a combination of on-line content and case-based face-to-face tutorials.

 This subject is primarily an experiential subject with a focus on the acquisition of skills.
-Issues of grief, breaking bad news and principles of interviewing with reference to individuals, families and couples will be studied.
-The impact of cultural, religious and family beliefs on a counselling session will be explored.
+Issues of strong emotions and increasing and decreasing emotional intensity in a session will be explored.
+Psychosocial issues and how these impact on the counselling session will also be explored.
 Counselling skills learnt in Principles of Counselling 1 will be further developed through role-plays and discussion of presented case scenarios.
 On completion students will demonstrate self-awareness and the ability to critically appraise their counselling practice.

-This subject provides a sound foundation for participation in multidisciplinary clinical discussions on genomic testing and analysis, and would be a useful introduction for laboratory scientists and clinical staff training in variant curation.
-A background knowledge in genetics and genomics is required.
+The subject provides a sound foundation for participation in multidisciplinary clinical discussions on genomic testing and analysis,and would be useful preparatory learning for laboratory scientists and clinical staff training in variant curation.

-This wholly online subject will introduce students to the key theories underlying contemporary approaches to health promotion and health behaviour change in individuals across the health-illness spectrum and at the population level.
-The subject will enable students to develop skills in the design and evaluation of health behaviour change interventions that are evidence informed and tailored to clinical practice contexts across the lifespan.
+This wholly online subject will introduce students to key theories, concepts and frameworks underlying contemporary approaches to health behaviour change in individuals across the health-illness spectrum, for health practitioners providing care to patients, and at the population level.
+The subject will enable students to develop skills in the design and evaluation of health behaviour change interventions that are evidence informed and tailored to clinical practice across the lifespan, health care services and community contexts.

-The subject is divided into modules to allow flexibility for students to choose areas of health promotion or health behaviour change that best match their disciplinary interests or work context.
-Similarly, students will be given options for assessment that include the development of multidisciplinary or single discipline rehabilitation that can be used in a clinical context.
+The subject is divided into modules to allow flexibility for students to choose areas of health behaviour change to focus on that best match their disciplinary interests or work context.

 All students will complete four modules within this subject.

-Students will then choose two from four modules that best meets their learning interests and/or practice or discipline interests.
+Students will then choose two from three modules that best meet their learning interests and/or practice or discipline interests.
 These modules are:

-Students selecting this module will develop the skills to critically review and synthesise the literature supporting health behaviour change interventions in a health condition of their choice.
-Students will develop a concise summary of the existing evidence, critically evaluate the quality of evidence to support the chosen intervention, and interpret the clinical application of this technique.
+Throughout the subject students will develop their skills to critically review and synthesise the literature supporting health behaviour change interventions.
+Students will gather existing evidence on topics related to their discipline, context and interests, critically evaluate the quality of evidence to support health behaviour change interventions, and interpret the clinical application of these approaches.

-Information and communication technology is an important factor in quality, safety, access and efficiency in healthcare.
+Digital health is rapidly transforming health and healthcare.
+Information and communication technology (ICT) is an important factor in quality, safety, access, and efficiency in healthcare.
 This subject provides an overview of digital health and the influence of ICTs in clinical care, as well as in clinical research, population health and healthcare system planning.

-Digital health current approaches and future directions are explored from the perspectives of health and biomedical sciences, information science and technology, management sciences, and behavioural and social sciences- that is, within major health informatics competency frameworks such as the Certified Health Informatician Australasia (www.healthinformaticscertification.com) and the American Medical Informatics Association (http://www.cahiim.org/hi/curriculumrequirements.html ).
+Digital health current approaches and future directions are explored from the perspectives of several domains: health and biomedical sciences, information science and information technology, management sciences, and behavioural and social sciences- that is, aligned within major health informatics competency frameworks such as the Certified Health Informatician Australasia (www.healthinformaticscertification.com) and the American Medical Informatics Association (http://www.cahiim.org/hi/curriculumrequirements.html ).

 A thorough comprehension of the different institutions, structures and processes that constitute health systems globally provides a strong platform for further studies and varied career paths in population and global health.
 This subject provides students with the analytical frameworks to explore the social and political dynamics, institutions and structures that constitute health systems globally.
 This subject is delivered by a cross-disciplinary team of experts working in health systems strengthening and analysis, and draws on contemporary research and examples from across Australia, the Asia-Pacific region and other global contexts.
 Students of this subject will develop and apply skills in critical and comparative analysis of health systems in a range of countries and in settings with varied levels of socio-economic development.